nextstrain/docs.nextstrain.org/src/tutorials/quickstart.rst

 Download the Nextstrain Zika tutorial repository
 ================================================

-We store our pathogen analyses in a version control repository, so we can easily track changes over time.
+We store our pathogen workflows in a version control repository, so we can easily track changes over time.
-Download the `example Zika pathogen repository <https://github.com/nextstrain/zika-tutorial>`_ you're going to build.
+Download the `example Zika pathogen repository <https://github.com/nextstrain/zika-tutorial>`_ you're going to :term:`build<build (verb)>`.

 .. code-block::